 Credit risk is primarily related to the Company's receivables from oil and natural gas marketers and joint venture partners and the risk of financial loss if a customer, partner, or counterparty to a financial instrument fails to meet its contractual obligations.
 Receivables from oil and natural gas marketers are normally collected on the 25th day of the month following production.
 To mitigate credit risk associated with the sale of its production to oil and gas marketers, the Company maintains marketing relationships with large credit-worthy purchasers.
-The Company historically has not experienced any collected within one to three-months of the joint venture receivables are typically collected within one to three-months of the joint venture receivables by obtaining partner approval of significant capital expenditures prior to expenditure.
-The Company does not typically obtain collateral from joint venture partners; however, in certain circumstances, it may cash-call a partner in advance of the work and as well the Company has the ability in most cases to withhold production from joint venture partners in the event of non-payment.
+The Company historically has not experienced any collected within one to three-months of the joint venture bill being issued to the partner.
+The Company attempts to mitigate the risk from joint venture receivables by obtaining partner approval of significant capital expenditures prior to expenditure.
+The Company does not typically obtain collateral from joint venture partners; however, in certain circumstances, it may cash-call a partner in advance of the work and as well the Company has the ability in most cases to withhold production from joint venture partners in the event of nonpayment.
 The Company establishes an allowance for doubtful accounts as determined by management based on their assessed collectability; therefore, the carrying amount of accounts receivable generally represents the maximum credit exposure.
 The Company believes that its counterparties currently have the financial capacity to settle outstanding obligations in the normal course of business.
-There were no receivables allowed for or written off during the period ended June 30, 2010 and there is \$11,255 in accounts receivable outstanding greater than 90 days at June 30, 2010, which the Company would consider past due under normal conditions.
+There were no receivables allowed for or written off during the period ended September 30, 2010 and there is \$25,992 in accounts receivable outstanding greater than 90 days at September 30, 2010, which the Company would consider past due under normal conditions.
+These amounts are due from joint venture partners, and have been collected subsequent to September 30, 2010.

 Cash balances consist of amounts on deposit with banks whereas bank overdraft consists of outstanding cheques issued in excess of cash on deposit.
 The Company manages the credit exposure of cash by selecting financial institutions with high credit ratings.
-Total credit risk at June 30, 2010 is comprised of \$97,393 in accounts.
+Total credit risk at September 30, 2010 is comprised of \$105,039 in cash and \$198,380 in accounts receivable.